LaurentPerron/Poker_Shuffle/README.md

 # Poker_Shuffle
-# Download and launch the html file to play the game.
+# Download and launch the .html file to play the game.
 # Game, code and comments in French.